-58. The Constitution establishes the Project and operates as a deed binding all Growers and TFS Properties Ltd. The Constitution sets out the terms and conditions under which TFS Properties Ltd agrees to act as Responsible Entity and thereby manage the Project.
-Upon acceptance into the Project, Growers are bound by the Constitution by virtue of their participation in the Project.

-- 59. In order to acquire an interest in the Project, an entity must make an application for 'forestry interests' in accordance with clauses 11.2 and 11.3.
-Among other things, the Application must be completed in a form approved by the Responsible Entity, signed by or on behalf of the Applicant, lodged at the registered office of the Responsible Entity (or such other place as the Responsible Entity may nominate from time to time) and accompanied by payment of the Application Money in a form acceptable to the Responsible Entity. - 60.
+- 59. The Constitution establishes the Project and operates as a deed binding all Growers and T.F.S.
+Properties Ltd. The Constitution sets out the terms and conditions under which T.F.S.
+Properties Ltd agrees to act as Responsible Entity and thereby manage the Project.
+Upon acceptance into the Project, Growers are bound by the Constitution by virtue of their participation in the Project. - 60.
+To acquire an interest in the Project, an entity must make an application for 'forestry interests' in accordance with clauses 11.2 and 11.3.
+Among other things, the Application must be completed in a form approved by the Responsible Entity, signed by or on behalf of the Applicant, lodged at the registered office of the Responsible Entity (or such other place as the Responsible Entity may nominate from time to time) and accompanied by payment of the Application Money in a form acceptable to the Responsible Entity. - 61.
 Under the terms of the Constitution the Responsible Entity will create four separate funds.
-Application Moneys and Upfront Payment Money will be paid into an Application Fund, four equal Subsequent Establishment payments will be transferred into a Subsequent Establishment Payment Fund, the Upfront Payment Money will be transferred into an Upfront Payment Fund and the proceeds of the sale of the Forest Produce will be paid into a Proceeds Fund (clause 2.5). - 61.
-The Application Moneys will be released from the Application Fund and the Upfront Payment Moneys will be released from the Upfront Payment Fund and applied towards payment of the Fees payable under the Lease and Management Agreement when the Responsible Entity is reasonably satisfied that the criteria specified in clause 14 of the Constitution have been satisfied. - 62.
-The initial establishment fee is used to cover the costs of establishing the trees.
+Application Moneys and Upfront Payment Money will be paid into an Application Fund, four equal Subsequent Establishment payments will be transferred into a Subsequent Establishment Payment Fund, the Upfront Payment Money will be transferred into an Upfront Payment Fund and the proceeds of the sale of the Forest Produce will be paid into a Proceeds Fund (clause 2.5).

+- 62. The Application Moneys will be released from the Application Fund and the Upfront Payment Moneys will be released from the Upfront Payment Fund and applied towards payment of the Fees payable under the Lease and Management Agreement when the Responsible Entity is reasonably satisfied that the criteria specified in clauses 13 and 14 of the Constitution have been satisfied.
+For this Ruling this must occur by 30 June 2013.

+- 63. The initial establishment fee is used to cover the costs of establishing the trees.
 Fifty percent of these funds will be transferred into an operating account.
 The remaining fifty percent of the fees will be deposited into an independently controlled custodian account.
-These funds will be released upon completion of tree planting or, in the event of an insolvency event occurring, to the Responsible Entity or other organisation appointed for the completion of planting. - 63.
-The Constitution also sets out provisions relating to: - Project Property (clause 3); - complaints handling (clause 5); - winding up the Project (clause 6); - distribution of proceeds (clause 16); - retirement and removal of the Responsible Entity (clause 25); and - Register of Growers (clause 26).
+These funds will be released upon completion of tree planting or, in the event of an insolvency event occurring, to the Responsible Entity or other organisation appointed for the completion of planting.

+- 64. The Constitution also sets out provisions relating to:

+- Project Property (clause 3);

+- complaints handling (clause 5);

+- winding up the Project (clause 6);

+- distribution of proceeds (clause 16);

+- retirement and removal of the Responsible Entity (clause 25); and

+- Register of Growers (clause 26).